Sexual Self-Esteem? What Is That?

 2. Reflect on the role of culture.

-A lot of us can be extremely hard on the way that our body looks and feels, and this can hold us back in the bedroom.
-I like to encourage people to look at their bodies like a piece of art, and to connect with their body in a more artistic way.
+Many of us can be extremely hard on the way that our body looks and feels, holding us back in the bedroom.
+I like to encourage people to look at their bodies like pieces of art and to connect with their bodies in a more artistic way.

 How?
-I suggest they start taking nude photos of themselves and pose in ways that make them feel good.
+I suggest everyone start taking nude photos of themselves and pose in ways that make them feel good.
 They can even dance in front of the mirror naked or in their underwear.
-This movement is a really beautiful way to tap into their eroticism in a safe manner, and celebrate the way that their body can move and carry themselves and make them feel.
-All bodies are beautiful and all bodies are deserving of pleasure.
+This movement is a really beautiful way to tap into their eroticism in a safe manner and celebrate the way that their body can move and carry themselves and make them feel.
+All bodies are beautiful, and all bodies deserve pleasure.

 4. Learn how to communicate openly about sexuality, and insecurities beforehand with sexual partners.

-Once you have a good idea of how sex makes you feel, and what you want from your sexual self, then you may feel more comfortable talking with your sexual partners about your journey.
-I do believe that vulnerability helps us move forward.
-I’m a big believer in getting others to help us with our insecurities.
-So saying something like, “I’m a little bit shy getting nude in the bedroom” to your sexual partner, will help you get over that hurdle of trying to keep it inside you.
-Being vulnerable helps us diminish shame.
-It’s the antidote to shame.
+Once you have a good idea of how sex makes you feel and what you want from your sexual self, then you may feel more comfortable discussing your journey with your sexual partners.
+I’m a big believer in vulnerability helping us move forward and getting others to help us with our insecurities.
+So saying something to your sexual partner like, “I’m a little bit shy getting nude in the bedroom,” will help you get over that hurdle of trying to keep it inside you.
+Being vulnerable helps us diminish shame; in fact, it’s the antidote to shame.
 So conversations around it change the narrative.
-If you can learn to state your vulnerabilities,boundaries, wants and needs, you have the capacity to feel more free in the bedroom.
+If you can learn to state your vulnerabilities, boundaries, wants and needs, then you have the capacity to feel freer in the bedroom.

 5. Learn to cultivate sexual self habits and routines that will allow you to drop into your erotic self.

-Once you have identified your barriers to sexual self, you may be able to take the next step by creating rituals that will help you connect with the erotic side of you.
-This may mean simple practices, such as being nude when you sleep, or being mindful when taking a shower.
-Or rubbing lotion on your thighs and on your bum and feeling the way your skin feels under your hands.
-Or self pleasuring once a week.
-These little rituals help with sexual self confidence.
-Take it slow and don’t put too much pressure on yourself, it takes time to build sexual self esteem.
+Once you have identified your barriers to your sexual self, consider taking the next step by creating rituals that will help you connect with the erotic side of you.
+This may mean simple practices, such as being nude when you sleep or being mindful when taking a shower.
+It might also mean rubbing lotion on your thighs and bum and paying close attention to the feeling of your skin under your hands.
+It might even mean taking time to self-pleasure once a week.
+These little rituals will help with your sexual self-confidence.
+Take it slow and don’t put too much pressure on yourself, it takes time to build sexual self-esteem.

 Share